VivekYadav13/Programming-Using-Python/README.md

 Some simple python problems and their solutions I am coding as a part of my degree course.

-Suggestions or welcome.
+Suggestions or problems are welcome.
 Just open an issue.